Alfresco/docs-alfresco/process-services/latest/using/analytics.md

 **To generate and save a Task overview report:**

-1. Sign in to Alfresco Process Services as a user with Administrator privileges.
+1. Sign in to Process Services as a user with Administrator privileges.

 2. Click **Analytics App** > **Configure** and then Task overview.